Manhattan Savings Institution robbery: Aftermath

 The bank's Vice President McLean, Secretary Alvord, and a group of clerks went to the bank to prepare a statement of losses.
 One of the pilfered boxes was Alvord's.
 The bank put out a statement that night saying no payment be made to the bank without 60 days' notice, as not to prevent loss to depositors.

 One of the largest investigations in the history of New York City then started.
 Werckle and Keaney were arrested, though they were not considered suspects and were released later that night.
 A police presence was established at the bank to investigate and hold off onlookers.
 A consultation was held at the Fifteenth Precinct Police Station at 11 p.m. that night, and afterwards, the force's "best detectives" were sent to scour the city.
 Police said they had an immediate suspect, but would not disclose their name.

 Shevlin received $1,639 for his involvement, which was left for him at a liquor store on the corner of Avenue C and 7th Street.
 A bartender at the liquor store named Patrick Ryan was suspected of having received money.
 Shevlin gave $600 back to Kelly, for the purposes of hiring a lawyer to go to Washington D.C. to prevent the passage of a Congressional bill which authorized the issuance of new United States bonds to replace those which were stolen.
 The lawyer was unsuccessful.

-The case had stumped police for months, but investigators were lead to all the culprits involved.
+The case had stumped police for months, but investigators were led to all the culprits involved.
 Some criminals who were rivals of Leslie's acted as informants.
-Shevlin eventually confessed to his role, which lead to the arrest of Johnny Hope on February 11, 1879.
+Shevlin eventually confessed to his role, which led to the arrest of Johnny Hope, son of bank robber Jimmy Hope, on February 11, 1879.
 In May, the police heard that Nugent had been bragging about being involved in the robbery.
 Nugent was arrested, and Shevlin testified against him during his trial.
 In June 1879, Glean, Jimmy Hope, Schoolin, Shevlin, and Kelly were arrested and charged with robbery.
-Coakley and Emerson were arrested later.
+Abe Coakley and Emerson were arrested later.
 Ryan was arrested but was not convicted.
 Hope and Kelly were convicted.
 Nugent was acquitted, allegedly because he bribed one of the jurors, and was later convicted in Hoboken of highway robbery.
 Investigators discovered that Leslie had been involved in most of the recent major bank robberies committed in the United States.

 Much of what was stolen was returned to the bank, as most of it was in the form of certificates that the robbers were unable to spend. $12,000 of it was in cash, and the rest was in securities. $15,000 was never recovered.